Uniti Group Inc. To Report First Quarter 2023 Financial Results and Host Conference Call

-/EIN News/ -- LITTLE ROCK, Ark., March 30, 2023 (GLOBE NEWSWIRE) -- Uniti Group Inc. (“Uniti”) (Nasdaq: UNIT) announced today that it will report its first quarter 2023 financial results prior to the opening of trading on the Nasdaq Stock Exchange on May 4, 2023.
+LITTLE ROCK, Ark., March 30, 2023 (GLOBE NEWSWIRE) -- Uniti Group Inc. ("Uniti") UNIT announced today that it will report its first quarter 2023 financial results prior to the opening of trading on the Nasdaq Stock Exchange on May 4, 2023.
 A conference call to discuss those earnings will be held the same day at 8:30 AM Eastern Time.

 The conference call will be webcast live on Uniti's Investor Relations website at investor.uniti.com.
 Those parties interested in participating via telephone may register on the Investor Relations website or by clicking here.